intuit/PHP-Payments-SDK/Readme.md

  - Standard OAuth 2.0 and OpenID Connect protocols
  - Interceptors for logging and error handling
- - Standard Payments API endpoint request
+ - Standard Payments API endpoints requests/response handling

 If you have not used with QuickBooks Online Payments API, please go to our docs at: https://developer.intuit.com/app/developer/qbpayments/docs/get-started